 These are Nextflow commands for creating channels that have implicit expected inputs and functions.

-value factory method is used to create a value channel.
+value channel factory is used to create a value channel.
 An optional not

 null argument can be specified to bind the channel to a specific value.
 For example: